 - The returns must be filed annually not later than March 31st as determined by the Commissioner.

-- The information submitted should show the amount of earnings up to the maximum established in section 83(8) that is paid to employees during the assessment period (Effective from the 1st March of the previous year up to and including the final day of February of the next year).
+- The information submitted should show the number of earnings up to the maximum established in section 83(8) that is paid to employees during the assessment period (Effective from the 1st March of the previous year up to and including the final day of February of the next year).

-- In case of an error during the return of submission, the employer should notify the Commissioner within 30 days, failure to do this will mean no revision to the previously submitted returns.
+- In case of an error during the return of the submission, the employer should notify the Commissioner within 30 days, failure to do this will mean no revision to the previously submitted returns.

 - There will be a penalty implication on an employer who fails to file the return by the due date as per Section 83 of the COID Act.